5 Florida Panhandle Lighthouses to Visit

 The keeper’s quarter of the lighthouse is open occasionally for special events.
 However, the lighthouse tower is not open for climbing.
 More information on St. Marks National Wildlife Refuge can be found here.

 The Florida Panhandle Lighthouses are relatively easy to visit if you are in that area since the majority of the lighthouses are located within a 2-hour drive of each other.
-Unfortunately, I have not explored a lot of the Florida panhandle and have not had a chance to visit any of these lighthouses yet.
+It is the perfect place to plan a road trip for your next weekend get-a-way!
 Have you visited any of these lighthouses?
-If so, comment below and tell me which one I should visit first!
+If so, comment below and tell me which one is your favorite!

 Looking for other Florida Panhandle adventures?

-Check out my post on Florida Caverns State Park!
+Check out my post on Florida Caverns State Park or The Lodge at Wakulla Springs State Park.

 The information above was accurate at the time of publishing to the best of the author’s knowledge.
 Information will be verified and updated periodically.
 If you are planning to visit any of the Florida Lighthouses, I recommend verifying the most current information with the Florida Lighthouse association or Friends of Florida Lighthouses websites.